Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 NIBRS collects data for 52 offenses, plus 10 additional offenses for which only arrests are reported.
 SRS counts limited data for 10 offenses and 20 additional crimes for which only arrests are reported.

-Note that arrests have plummeted over the last two decades and arrests declined sharply since the beginning of the police use of force protests (2014) and COVID-19 (2020) thus there is evidence that events affect numbers.
-If there’s no arrest and no paperwork, was the crime counted in official statistics?
-In Washington, D.C., there are disputes over what counts as a homicide.
+Note that arrests have plummeted over the last two decades, and arrests declined sharply since the beginning of the police use of force protests and COVID, thus, there is evidence that events affect numbers.

 Crimes solved have also declined considerably.